sajafisher29/mc-exercise/fubar.md

 This is Bob and Carol on Carol's compuer working on feature 3.
 What do you call a man with no arms and no legs in the ocean?

+------ boob and carol's feature 4 ------
+boob didn't like that her name was misspelled, so she contracted with the lawfirm of tate and bailey. they said they'd take on her case and that she'd have to pay them in tater tots, but only if they weren't made out of tate.

+Hello darkness my old friend...
+Pushitrealgood.